SERVING METRO ATLANTA FOR OVER 25 YEARS

 We don’t speak Geek.
 We speak plain English in terms that anyone can understand.
 We would appreciate the chance to earn your business.
-We promise you will always be treated fairly and any suggestions and decisions will be made with your best interest in mind.
-It’s based on what is right for you not what is right for us.
-Since 1995 we have always worked that way and continue to gain new client’s through referrals and by word of mouth by being knowledgeable and treating people the right way.
+We promise you will always be treated fairly, friendly, and respectfully.
+Since 1995 we have worked that way and continue to gain new clients through referrals from our excellent customer service and product knowledge.
+Give us a call at 770-979-1800.

-- Would it benefit me to establish a relationship with a reliable computer and network technician, one that would be available to come out on-site to my place or to connect to me remotely in order to get my devices up and running quickly?
+- Would it benefit me to establish a relationship with a reliable computer technician who would be available on-site or remotely to get my devices up and running quickly.

 - Does my computer run slow?
-Would a computer tune-up and clean-up make it perform faster and run with less error messages?
+Would a computer tune-up and clean-up make it perform faster and run with fewer glitches and error messages?

 - Is all of my data backed up?
 How do I know if it is?
-Do I know how to restore it and how do I know that the restore process actually works?
+Do I know how to restore it and know that the restoration process works?

 - Should I have a wireless router or access point so I can connect to the Internet from anywhere on my premises?
 If so, how do I know if it is secure and working at peak performance?

 - Should I have a wireless printer installed so I can print from anywhere on my premises?